 Physical therapy can help in the following ways:

-Nerves or the spinal cord can be stimulated to reduce the pain's intensity.
+Nerves or the spinal cord can be electrically stimulated (called neuromodulation) to reduce the pain's intensity.

 Spinal cord stimulation involves surgically placing a spinal cord stimulator (a device that generates electrical impulses) under the skin, usually in a buttock or abdomen.
 Small wires (leads) from the device are placed in the space around the spinal cord (epidural space).
 These impulses change the way pain signals are sent to the brain and thus change how unpleasant symptoms are perceived.

-Transcutaneous electrical nerve stimulation (TENS) can also be used, but there is far less evidence for its effectiveness than there is for spinal cord stimulation.
-TENS involves placing electrodes on the skin.
+Transcutaneous electrical nerve stimulation Nondrug Pain Treatments (TENS) can also be used, but there is far less evidence for its effectiveness than there is for spinal cord stimulation.
+TENS involves placing electrodes on the skin rather than placing a device under the skin.
 The electrodes produce a low current that causes tingling but does not cause muscles to contract.